Education in Mali: Access and regional differences

 With gross primary enrollment and gross higher education enrollment increasing by factors of 2.75 and 16.7 respectively in two decades, Mali faces a severe shortage of teachers.
 In addition to logistical issues, political issues have negatively affected educational enrollment rates.
-Specifically following the Crisis of 2012, over half a million citizens were displaced from their primary locations of education.
+Specifically following the start of the Mali War in 2012, over half a million citizens were displaced from their primary locations of education.
 Additionally, this led to an increase in food prices which further decreased the amount of money parents had to send their children to school.
 Similarly, many parents cannot afford school prices due to high school fees or the contributions required by community schools.

 Geographic location is often cited as a cause of low enrollment rates.
 In 2009, although Bamako, Mali's capital, had a 90% primary enrollment rate, this percentage was much lower in rural areas of Mali, where 7 in 10 Malians live.
 About 7 in 100 primary students live over 5 kilometers from their institution of education.
 Additionally, 1 in 12 schools have zero classrooms or just one classroom, and many of these classrooms suffer from poor infrastructure.
 A study about food insecure Malian villages revealed that a fifth of schools in these areas are outside.